gw4-isambard/docs/user-guide/phase1.rst

 Isambard's Power nodes comprise two of `IBM Power System AC922 <https://www.ibm.com/uk-en/marketplace/power-systems-ac922>`_ , they are representative of the type of node used in large-scale HPC.
 Each node has the IBM XL C/C++ (``xlc``) & IBM XL Fortran (``xlf``) compilers installed.
 To make full use of each node's two Nvidia V100 "Volta" GPUs we have installed the `IBM PowerAI <https://developer.ibm.com/linuxonpower/deep-learning-powerai/>`_ stack for Machine Learning research.

-The nodes are available interactively via SSH:
+These nodes are available interactively via SSH.
+Access is available from `login-01` or `login-02` since these nodes are only connected the Infiniband network.

 .. code-block:: text